SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Viewing logs

-The Operator, Broker and Prometheus Exporter pods all provide logs that may be useful to understand issues.
+The Operator, Broker, and Prometheus Exporter pods all provide logs that might be useful to understand issues.

 Detailed logs from the currently running container in a pod:
 ```sh